bascamino-lang/My_first_slot_machine/README.md

 This class contains the functions for printing the matrices.
 We just report the function *printMatrixTableIntReels* that takes as an input the 4x5 integer matrix corresponding to the slot screen and prints the 4x5 matrix (in symbols H1...L4) with the corresponding winning score.

+### RTP.java

+This class contains two classes.
+The function *returnToPlayerCheck* asks an integer n between 1 and 100M and spins the slot n times.
+It returns the mean of the winning score of the runs.
+The function *changeOfTheReturnToPlayer* ask for a P% greater than 92% and says what you have to change in order to have the return to player equal to P%.
+Moreover, this function checks that this change produces a RTP equal to what we need and it does that by spinning the slot 10M times.